Importing data using Excel

-- A table is created in the data source model for each worksheet in the spreadsheet.
+- A table is created in the model or database for each worksheet in the spreadsheet.

 - A Supply Chain Planning app is created with the same name as the spreadsheet.